wp-plugins/revostock-gallery/readme.txt

  - Carol Shepherd- Technical project management, wireframes
  - Marna Friedman- QA and Project management
- - Mike Schinkel- Client engagement and high level architecture == Screenshots ==
+ - Mike Schinkel- Client engagement and high level architecture

+ The Revostock gallery plugin allows authenticated Revostock users to display a gallery of Revostock assets (movies, audio, aftereffects) that are available for purchase.
+A thumbnail image and description are displayed for each assset.
+Hover over the image for a preview.
+Display of the gallery is controlled by shortcode arguments or default values specified on the plugin settings page.

+== Screenshots ==

 1. Plugin arguments.
 For example [revostock-gallery mediabox_id=29323] will return thumbnails for just those media assets listed in that mediabox (defined at Revostok.com)